nonomal/Dawn/.github/ISSUE_TEMPLATE/bug_report.md

 3. Scroll down to '....'
 4. See error

+**URLs of affected threads**
+This section is essential for any content or media related bugs.
+Include at least one url or otherwise omit this section if not applicable.

 **Expected behavior**
 A clear and concise description of what you expected to happen.